For Parents & Counselors

 Goddard at a Glance

-Goddard students come from more than 40 states and many foreign countries.
+Goddard students come from more than 43 states, including the District of Columbia and Puerto Rico, as well as many foreign countries.

 85% of all students receive federal financial aid.